ably-labs/vscode-ably/README.md

 ![The Ably Apps Explorer](media/images/vscode-ably-applist.gif)

-Use the Ably for VS Code extension to manage your Ably apps directly in VS Code.
+Use the *Ably for VS Code* extension to manage your Ably apps directly in VS Code.

 The extension enables you to:

-* List all apps in your Ably account
+* List all apps in your Ably account.
-  * List the API keys, queues, rules and namespaces for each app
+  * View API keys, queues and integration rules for each app.
-  * View API key capabilities and copy API keys to your clipboard
+  * Copy API keys to your clipboard.
-* Create an app
+* Create an Ably app.

 ## Prerequisites

-The only prerequisite is an [Ably account](https://ably.com/sign-up).
+The only prerequisite is an [Ably account](https://ably.com/sign-up) which is free to sign-up.

-## Settings
+## Installation

-Enter your Ably [account ID](https://ably.com/documentation/control-api#ids) and [access token](https://ably.com/documentation/control-api#authentication) in VS Code **Settings** to get started.
+After installing this extension, you need to provide your Ably [account ID](https://ably.com/documentation/control-api#ids) and Control API [access token](https://ably.com/documentation/control-api#authentication) in VS Code **Settings** to get started.

 ![Image of Ably settings](media/images/vscode-ably-settings.gif)

-## List apps
+## Features

+### View Ably apps & details

 Click on the Ably icon in the **Activity Bar** to view the apps in your Ably account.
 Apps will be listed in alphabetical order.